 SJO Presents: A Salute to Maurice White

-The Symphonic Jazz Orchestra honors the legacy of Earth, Wind & Fire founder Maurice White with the world premiere of newly discovered orchestral music he composed for SJO over 20 years ago, alongside symphonic arrangements of classic EWF songs.
+The Symphonic Jazz Orchestra honors the legacy of Earth, Wind & Fire founder Maurice White with the world premiere of newly discovered orchestral music he composed for SJO over 20 years ago, alongside new symphonic arrangements of classic EWF songs.
+Joining the SJO will be Grammy nominated and Soul Train Music Award winning singer, songwriter and author Chanté Moore.

 Saturday, May 9, 2026 – 7:30 PM